btigi/iiTweak/iiTweak/Readme-iiTweak.txt

-iiTweak 3.00
+iiTweak 5.00
 ------------

 +) Contents
 ===========
 1. About
 2. (Un)Installation
-3. Usage
+3. Components
 4. Known Issues
+5. Version History
-5. Thanks to
+6. Thanks to
-6. Contact Details
+7. Contact Details

 +) Section 1.
 About
 ===================
   iiTweak is a small collection of tweaks for the Infinity Engine games - all games are catered for from a single tweak-pack, and *only tweaks which will affect the target game will be offered for installation*.
 The tweaks have not been extensively tested, but they all should work.
 Bear in mind that some of the tweaks could radically alter the game, possibly ruining game-balance if used irresponibly.
 If you dont like a tweak, simply uninstall it.

 +) Section 2. (un)Installation
 ==============================
   To install, simply unzip the archive, named in the form iiTweak(xx).zip [where (xx) represents the release version], to the main game directory (i.e. where you installed BG1,BG2,IWD1 or IWD2), run the  Setup-iiTweak.exe file, and follow the prompts.

   To uninstall, simply run the Setup-iiTweak.exe file and follow the prompts (choosing the Uninstall option).

 +) Section 3.
 Components
 ========================